pippin-29/so_long/README.md

 # so_long

+# received 100% -- read further...
+path-finding algorithm needs slight adjustment as the map must currently have a path AROUND the collectible to find the exit, should be a simple fix.

 A basic 2D top-down game, written in C, designed for the project so_long, at 42 School.

 A couple notes, ft_printf in libft does not work on my m1 mac, so i compiled all the libraries with the command arch -x86_64